-To those then, who, under the pressure of bodily pain and weakness, desire to experience the refreshing influence of Christian comfort, clothed in the attractive garb of sacred song, or to those who wish to present to beloved relatives or friends, confined to the bed of suffering, or the chamber of sickness, such a token of sympathy, and such a minister of consolation, I would most affectionately and cordially recommend this Invalid's Hymn Book.
-It is one, which, if prayerfully used, cannot, I feel confident, fail of imparting spiritual comfort to the mourner, who has been taught to view every afflictive dispensation in that light, which turns them all into precious mercies, even the light of a Saviour's love.
-I trust that I shall not be deemed egotistical or presumptuous, if I add, that I can put forward this recommendation as the result of my own experience, to which I only advert, because it may in some measure explain, why I have complied with the request of the much-valued Editor to prefix a few introductory remarks to this new Edition of this excellent work.
-A request, my compliance with which, when regarded as the expression of gratitude for the comfort which I have myself derived from the perusal, more especially of some of the Hymns in the Appendix to the first Edition, will be, I trust, rescued from the charge of presumption, as if I conceived that a work so well known, and so deservedly valued, stood in need of any recommendation of mine.
+To those then, who, under the pressure of bodily pain and weakness, desire to experience the refreshing influence of Christian comfort. clothed in the attractive garb of sacred song, or to those who wish to present to their beloved relatives or friends, confined to the bed of suffering, or the chamber of sickness, such a token of sympathy, and such a minister of consolation, I would most affectionately and cordially recommend this Invalid's Hymn Book.
+It is one, which, if prayerfully used, cannot, I feel confident, fail of imparting spiritual comfort to the mourner who has been taught to view every afflictive dispensation in that light, which turns them all into precious mercies, even the light of a Saviour's love.
+I trust that I may not be deemed egotistical or presumptuous, if I add, that I can put forward this recommendation as the result of my own experience, to which I only advert. because it may in some measure explain, why I have complied with the request of the much valued Editor, to prefix a few introductor remarks to this new edition of this excellence work.
+A request, my compliance with which, when regarded as the expression of gratitude for the comfort which I have myself derived from the perusal, more especially of some of the Hymns in the Appendix to the first edition, will be, I trust, rescued from the charge of presumption, as if I conceived that a work so well known, and so deservedly valued, stood in need of any recommendation of mine.

-The additions and alterations made in the arrangement of the present Edition will, I conceive, materially enhance the value of the book, as suitable hymns are now provided for a class-(and that a numerous one,) not particularly considered in the former-the reflecting, awakened, and inquiring Invalid, to whom the language of the confirmed believer cannot be intelligible, and consequently cannot be profitable.
-To them, these hymns may be blest, as a means of making their sickness instrumental in promoting their everlasting welfare, by leading them to self-examination, and thus to a discovery of their own sinfulness, and of their consequent need of an almighty and allsufficient Saviour; and to a living faith in His most precious blood, which cleanseth from all sin, and redeemeth from all condemnation.
-While by the classification of the hymns under suitable heads, there is an increased facility of selecting such as are most congenial to the Christian Invalid's circumstances, in all that variety and vicissitude of spiritual experience, (from the depths of depression to the heights of holy triumph,) which the history of God's dealings with His dear children, in the time of sickness and suffering, uniformly supplies.
+The additions and alterations made in the arrangement of the present (second) edition will, I conceive, materially enhance the value of the book, as suitable hymns are now provided for a class-(and that a numerous one) not particularly considered in the former-the reflecting, awakened, and inquiring Invalid, to whom the language of the confirmed believer cannot be intelligible, and consequently cannot be profitable.
+To them, these hymns may be blest, as a means of making their sickness instrumental in promoting their everlasting welfare, by leading them to self-examination, and thus to a discovery of their own sinfulness, and of their consequent need of an almighty and all-sufficient Saviour; and to a living faith in his most precious blood, which cleanseth from all sin, and redeemeth from all condemnation.
+While by the classification of the hymns under suitable heads, there is an increased facility of selecting such as are most congenial to the Christian Invalid's circumstances, in all that variety and vicissitude of spiritual experience, (from the depths of depression to the heights of holy triumph,) which the history of God's dealings with his dear children, in the time of sickness and suffering, uniformly supplies.

-There has been a peculiar value, recently stamped on this collection of hymns, (to which the supplementary hymns, adapted to peculiar interesting circumstances in an Invalid's history, form a most valuable addition,) impregnated as this collection, and the sweet supplement now attached to it, are, with the very essence of evangelical truth, and displaying so fully the grace and glory of a crucified Saviour.
+There has been a peculiar value recently stamped on this collection of hymns, (to which the supplementary hymns, adapted to peculiar interesting circumstances in an Invalid's history, form a most valuable addition,) impregnated as this collection, and the sweet supplement now attached to it, are, with the very essence of evangelical truth, and displaying so fully the grace and glory of a crucified Saviour.
 This value has arisen from the rise and spread, in the bosom of our own Scriptural Church, of a system of theology, which, more especially by reserve in proclaiming the doctrine of the atonement, in direct opposition both to our Saviour's express command, (Mark xvi.
-15.) and the Apostle's uniform example, (1 Cor. i.
+15,) and the Apostle's uniform example, (1 Cor. i.
 23; ii.
-2.) is fearfully calculated to obscure that grace, and that glory, while robbing the sinner of the peace and comfort, which the cross alone can affordand to insinuate into the hearts of its deluded votaries the destructive influences of the worst errors of Popery, (especially in the matter of a sinner's justification.) with which the theology of the Tractarian School is essentially identified.
-As this pestilential heresy is infecting the literature, and may soon tinge the sacred poetry of our day, such a collection of hymns, as this volume contains, should be regarded, by all who know the value of the "truth as it is in Jesus," as a treasure of peculiar preciousness.\ Here, as in the word of God, shines forth in full lustre that glorious truth, which is the very sum and centre of the whole system of evangelical religion, and by obscuring which, the late Oxford edition
+2,) is fearfully calculated to xviii INTRODUCTORY PREFACE.